ankitects/anki-manual/src/templates/fields.md

     {{tts en_US:Front}}

-On Windows, MacOS, and iOS, Anki will use the OS’s built in voices.
+On Windows, macOS, and iOS, Anki will use the OS’s built in voices.
 On Linux, no voices are built in, but voices can be provided by add-ons, such as [this one](https://ankiweb.net/shared/info/391644525).